Chapter 04

 Repertoire : It usually performs classical music, contemporary music, marches, popular music arrangements, and soundtracks; the repertoire is adapted or composed specifically for this type of group.

-Structure : less formal in its organization compared to philharmonic orchestras; It has greater flexibility in the number and types of instruments that make it up.
+Structure : Less formal in its organization compared to philharmonic orchestras; it has greater flexibility in the number and types of instruments it comprises.

 Philharmonic Orchestra: